Schema#

 len

-Get the number of columns in the schema.
+Get the number of schema entries.

 names